gvwilson/thirdbit/src/fiction/makers-return/index.md

 a proper paved road like the ones she knew from virtual.
 Down, down, down they went,
 trees rushing away beneath them.
-A flock of birds burst into the air in terror, and then the green suddenly darkened into swamp.
+A flock of terrified birds burst into the air, and then the green suddenly darkened into swamp.

 "Ten seconds.